Skip to main content

 idWhat you pass to --recipe.
 Matches the directory under src/worldflux/templates/ for adapters that ship a template.

-runtimeThe runtime plugin to use.
-Today the catalog only points at local or replicate; aws-ec2 and modal come from the adapter’s recipe overrides.
+runtimeThe default runtime plugin to use.
+Today the catalog points at local or replicate; deployable adapters can also expose modal as a BYOK deploy target.

 tieractive if CI runs against it, historical if it loads but no longer gets fixes.
 The dashboard pill is green / red.